jwhite927/exploring-us-bikeshare-data/README.md

-### Date created
-This project was completed in July 2020.

-### Description
+# Introduction
-The interactive exploration of US Bike Share data has been implemented in a simple GUI application using tkinter.
+July 2020: The interactive exploration of US Bike Share data has been implemented in a simple GUI application using tkinter.

 The application window has:
 - Radio buttons along the left side of the window for selecting filters